 But here’s what’s so cool about passive income side hustles: once you’ve set things in motion, you can make money without much work.
 You’re no longer trading time for money.

-That means you can focus on setting up other streams of income, reclaim some of your precious time, spend more time with your family, and more.
+That means you can focus on setting up other income streams, reclaim some of your precious time, spend more time with your family, and more.

 To help you put things in motion, here are 15 passive side hustles.